noorvrst/PPCHEM_molstorage/README.md

 </pre>

 ## How to Use the Streamlit Web Application
-After installing, create a new file and make sure the environment molstorage_env is activated.
-By running the following code, a streamlit application will launch in your browser.
+After installing, create a new file and make sure the <code>molstorage_env</code> environment is activated.
+Then, run the following code to launch the Streamlit application in your browser.

 ```python
 import molstorage

 molstorage.App.run()
 ```
 ## Developpers
 - Verstraete Noor, student in chemistry and chemical engineering at EPFL (Switzerland), email: noor.verstraete@epfl.ch